LivePersonInc/developer-center/_exclude/OldConvOrchestrator/tutorial.md

 #### Adding more Context Attributes from a bot

-The bot template we used has one basic integration - It asks for a phone number and then stores it in the Conversation Context Service.
-You can add more context from the bot to use in policies - for example additional information such as customer name, email, or the NLU intent.
+The bot template we used has one basic integration.
+It asks for a phone number and then stores it in the Conversation Context Service.
+You can add more context from the bot to use in policies — for example, additional information such as customer name, email, or the NLU intent.

 Please see [Manage the Conversation Context Service](conversation-builder-scripting-functions-manage-the-conversation-context-service.html) learn about scripting functions inside Conversation Builder.